halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 1. **VISIBLE**- Users with this role can only view certain information but cannot execute any commands or make any changes.

-2. **OBSERVER**- It have read-only access to the system.
-Users can view system configurations and status but cannot make any changes.

-3. **MEMBER**- It have privileges than visible and observer.
-Users can perform certain operational tasks but may not have full administrative rights.
+2. **OBSERVER**- Has the privilege to only view the stack, app, listener and delete self membership from the stack/app/listener wherever membership is given.

+3. **MEMBER**- Has the privilege to perform operations (add, edit and delete) on the stack, app, listener, and delete self membership from the stack/app/listener wherever membership is given.

+This is a mandatory field.

-#### Disable_Report
+#### 5. disable_report

 Used to disable report for user.

-**True** - Disable mail report
+**true** - Disable mail report
-**False** - Enable mail report
+**false** - Enable mail report

-    Accepted Values: True / False
+    Accepted Values: true / false

     Example : False

+This field is optional.

+##### 1. Below is a sample script to login with **MEMBER** access with enable report.

+    authority: USER
+    stacks: SAD56SDBC
+    emailId: test@haltdos.com
+    access: MEMBER
+    disable_report: false

+##### 2. Below is a sample script to login with **OBSERVER** access with enable report.

+    authority: USER
+    stacks: ADDFG56SBC
+    access: OBSERVER

+##### 3. Below is a sample script to login with **ADMIN** access with enable report.

+    authority: ADMIN
+    stacks: WAFYAW24B
+    emailId: test@haltdos.com
+    access: MEMBER
+    disable_report: false